-- Applicants should use at least one portion of the CHII: the on-site assessment, the organizational assessment, and/or the macro-community assessment.
+- Applicants should use at least one portion of the CHII either this year or if applying for a multi-year grant, then within 2- 3 years: the on-site assessment, the organizational assessment, and/or the macro-community assessment.
 Previous applicants may use the results of their CHII analysis from prior years, after reviewing results for current relevancy. - Preference will be given to applications that demonstrate intra-municipal collaboration, including collaboration among local public health agencies, planning boards, municipal disability commissions, economic development agencies, Independent Living Centers, and community advisory groups.
-Regional Planning Agencies or other regional agencies can apply for or be listed as partners in multiple applications; applications involving multiple municipalities will also be eligible. - Applicants should demonstrate that they have incorporated a "leading with race and racism" framework into their project, through four interrelated principles: - o Principle 1: Address structural racism, in addition to other forms of oppression.

-- Principle 2: Put people with lived experience of inequities at the forefront and share decision-making power with them.
+Regional Planning Agencies or other regional agencies can apply for or be listed as partners in multiple applications; applications involving multiple municipalities will also be eligible. - Coalitions must include significant representation from people with disabilities. - Applicants should demonstrate that they have incorporated a "leading with race" framework into their project, through four interrelated principles: - Principle 1: Address structural racism, in addition to other forms of oppression. - Principle 2: Put people with lived experience of inequities at the forefront and share decision-making power with them.
 Applicants must describe how they will meaningfully engage people with disabilities, including people of color, in the project's design and implementation. - Principle 3: Identify and address root causes of health to create equitable solutions.
-Use the CHII to work on policy, systems, and environmental change strategies connected to healthy eating and active living that address underlying root cause conditions in communities. - O Principle 4: Be aware of and address the unintended consequences of our work that may make inequities worse.
+Use the CHII to work on policy, systems, and environmental change strategies connected to healthy eating and active living that address underlying root cause conditions in communities. - Principle 4: Be aware of and address the unintended consequences of our work that may make inequities worse.
 One place to start is using Racial Justice Reframing questions: Who benefits?
 Who is harmed?
 Who influences?
-Who decides? - Applicants who are current Mass in Motion grantees are encouraged to demonstrate synergy with current strategies and the FY23 Needs Assessment and Root Cause Analysis.
+Who decides?
+What are the unintended consequences? - Applicants who are current Mass in Motion grantees are encouraged to demonstrate synergy with current strategies and the FY23 Needs Assessment and Root Cause Analysis.